Best Small Business Loans in April 2025

 How we chose the best small business loans

-We reviewed 20 leading small business lenders to determine the overall best 13 small business loans.
-To make our list, lenders must meet the following criteria:
+We considered more than 30 leading small business lenders to determine the overall best 13 small business loans.
+To make our list, lenders had to meet the following criteria:

-• Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and more flexible repayment terms.
+• Rates and terms: We prioritized lenders with competitive rates, fewer fees and flexible repayment terms.

-• Repayment experience: We consider each lender’s reputation and business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide free perks to customers, like rewards progress or business coaching.
+• Repayment experience: We consider each lender’s reputation and business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide unique perks, like rate discounts and business coaching.

 Frequently asked questions